-Living Will vs. Living Trust: Definitions and Differences
+Living Will vs. Living Trust

 Many people confuse living wills with living trusts because they're both estate planning options and they sound so much alike.
 But living wills and living trusts serve two entirely different purposes.
-A living trust covers three phases of your life while a living will covers only what happens if you're incapacitated.
+A living trust covers three phases of your life while a living will cover only what happens if you're incapacitated.

 What Is a Living Will?

 A living will is a document that allows you to explain your wishes regarding the medical procedures you want or don't want in the event your health becomes critical.
-It comes into play when—and only when—you can't voice your own wishes.
+It comes into play when — and only when — you can't voice your own wishes.

 You might be in an irreversible coma, or maybe you're suffering from a terminal illness.
-You're no longer lucid and you can no longer express the steps you want taken to preserve—or not to preserve—your life.
+You're no longer lucid and you can no longer express the steps you want taken to preserve — or not to preserve — your life.
 Do you want your heart resuscitated if it stops?
 Would you rather not be placed on a ventilator even if it means saving your life?

 A living will is specifically designed to deal with how you feel about life-ending versus life-sustaining procedures.
 It can also address issues of palliative care and organ donation.
 It allows you to express your wishes in advance at a time when your life is not yet threatened and you're thinking clearly.

-A living will only covers one stage of your life—when you're near death.
+A living will only covers one stage of your life — when you're near death.

 A Variation on Living Wills